 4. Improves bowel movement

 Pelvic floor restoration before and after birth

 Pelvic floor muscles are known to weaken during pregnancy, especially in the last trimester when the baby’s head pushes down on the bladder.
-If this wasn’t enough, childbirth and delivery further weakens the ligaments attaching the bladder, anus and uterus together lose their elasticity even further, resulting in problems that continue for long if left unattended.
+If this wasn’t enough, childbirth and delivery further weaken the ligaments attaching the bladder, anus, and uterus together lose their elasticity even further, resulting in problems that continue for long if left unattended.

 Pelvic floor restoration exercises help women, both pregnant and new mums in gaining back their strength down their so that next time they are in a group of friends cracking jokes, laughing out loud doesn’t become a problem!